Success rates rise for grantseekers, but writing applications is still a constraint

 By Matthew Schulz, journalist, Institute of Community Directors Australia

-Meghani, a recent graduate of Community Directors’ Joan Kirner Emerging Leaders Program, is using what she learned in the six-week intensive leadership development course to build on her work as the founder of the Allied Collective, which she describes as the nation’s first “inclusive facilitation and wellbeing practice”.
+Meghani, a recent graduate of Community Directors’ Joan Kirner Emerging Leaders Program, is using what she learned in the six-week intensive leadership development course to build on her work as the founder of Allied Collective, which she describes as the nation’s first “inclusive facilitation and wellbeing practice”.

 Her organisation provides workshops “at the intersection of leadership, culture and wellbeing”, helping leaders avoid burnout and improve performance.